Vision-driven River Following of UAV via Safe Reinforcement Learning using Semantic Dynamics Model: RELATED WORK

-Researchers employed imitation learning to develop a river navigation policy based on vision input in an Unreal Engine-based riverine environment \cite{liang2021vision, wei2022vision}.
-They shown that separate training of the image encoder (variational autoencoder in their experiments) and the control policy is superior to an end-to-end neural network controller in terms of navigation distance and intervention rate.
+The researchers used imitation learning to develop a river navigation policy based on vision input in an environment based on Unreal Engine \cite{liang2021vision, wei2022vision}.
+They showed that separate training of the image encoder (variational autoencoder in their experiments) and the control policy is superior to an end-to-end neural network controller in terms of navigation distance and intervention rate.
 However, their method has several limitations that impact its applicability.
-The intervention-based DAgger \cite{ross2011reduction} algorithm depends on manual guidance and reset criteria during training to ensure safety, which is \revisenew{human involved for safety feedback}.
-Additionally, it restricts the agent’s actions to a 2D plane, lacking the full 3D maneuverability required for UAV tasks.
-The absence of public access to the environment further limits reproducibility and broader research collaboration.
-These constraints make the method heavily dependent on human involvement during training, for both task completion and obstacle avoidance.
+The intervention-based DAgger algorithm \cite{ross2011reduction} depends on manual guidance and reset criteria during training to ensure safety, which is \revisenew{human involved for safety feedback}.
+In addition, it restricts the agent’s actions to a 2D plane, lacking the full 3D maneuverability required for UAV tasks.
+The lack of public access to the environment further limits reproducibility and broader research collaboration.
+These constraints make the method highly dependent on human involvement during training, for both task completion and obstacle avoidance.

 In comparison, our Unity-based Safe Riverine Environment (SRE) \cite{wang2024vision} provides immediate cost feedback, enabling the reinforcement learning agent to learn a safe river-following policy autonomously.
 The UAV agent in SRE has 4 degrees of freedom (translation and heading) in 3D space, along with obstacle detection for bridges, making it more realistic for complex riverine environments.
 SRE includes three difficulty levels and is publicly available as an OpenAI Gym environment, built using the Unity ML-Agents Toolkit \cite{juliani2020}.
 During policy testing, a semantic segmentation network trained on the Aerial Fluvial Image Dataset (AFID) \cite{PURR4105, wang2023aerial} generates the water mask.
 To mitigate the effects of simulation-to-reality differences on policy training, we replace RGB encoding with a patchified, coarser representation of the water mask (Figure \ref{fig:patchified}).